kizzlah/gemini-cli/README.md

 # Gemini CLI

-A simple command-line interface for interacting with Google's Gemini AI models.
 This tool allows you to have conversations with Gemini models directly from your terminal.
+This is me taking advantage of Google providing Gemini Pro "for free" to students for a the following year.
+By which I mean, I'm utilizing a Gemini API key to access the Gemini fleet of models.
+Note that even after your API key has been added that the larger, more powerful models will run through you alotted uses rather quickly.
+The smaller models are useful and fast enough buf I still prefer models by competitors more.

 ## Features